mrh29/learn2program/README.md

 ## Local vs. Remote

+Git documents often differentiate between a local repo and a remote repo.
+A local repo is one that is one your machine.
+Local changes are ones that you have made locally but have not been added to the remote repo.
+This means that no one can access your changes except your machine.
+Pushing to the remote repository ensures that everyone can see and access your changes.

 ## Getting Code (Initially)

 To start out, you will need to ```fork``` and ```clone``` this repository.
 Forking